This Day In Writing History

 "[Allen] Ginsberg is both poetic and dynamic, a lyrical genius, con man extraordinaire, and probably the single greatest influence on American poetical voice since Whitman." - Bob Dylan

-Today's video is a three-part presentation featuring a complete recording of Allen Ginsberg reading Howl.
+Today's video is a three-part presentation featuring a complete live recording of Allen Ginsberg reading Howl.
 Enjoy!